ssmiller25/k8s-intro/k8s-intro-dev.md

     3 min...just shoinwing screenshots of installation/config on mac/windows
     Go over basics of containers...follow downward if we need to dig into further

+    Docker for desktop is probably the easiest option for Windows and Mac, but many others exist:
+      * Minikube: Probably the most popular outside of Docker for Desktop (or more popular, but not QUITE as integrated)
+      * Micro.k8s: A Canonical offering, supports Linux, Mac, and Windows
+      * kind: Kubernetes in Docker.
+Still need docker, but can do multi-"hosts" if you want to simulate a cluster.

     Mention could be anything that build docker containers...docker open source, or OCI compabile software like buildah
 </aside>